Why You Shouldn’t Time Tax Hikes With Munis

 Even when you’re sure a tax hike is coming; we believe you probably should avoid making any hasty decisions about your exposure to tax exempt municipal bonds.

-In the wake of November’s presidential election and with an eye toward the Georgia runoffs that could shift control of the Senate, investors are rightly considering possible changes in tax policy — and what such changes could mean for their portfolios.
+In the wake of November’s presidential election and Georgia runoffs that shifted control of the Senate, investors are rightly considering possible changes in tax policy — and what such changes could mean for their portfolios.

 Investors have been paying special attention to municipal bonds, wondering whether their exemption from federal taxes might be attractive under a more tax-prone Democrat administration with a long-shot chance at controlling Congress.
 If tax rates do go up, the effective after-tax yield on taxable corporate bonds should go down, all else equal.
 So, the argument goes, rising tax rates should give a tail wind to munis, since interest income is usually safe from federal taxes.